-Recommendation STATUS 18.
-Review if the current definition of an early turn, and define what an early turn means and conduct comparative analysis of actual flight paths.
-Completed: Consultant did review the thre Procedure Study.
-The Consultant provided indicated Area Navigation and current design 19.
-Work with FAA/ATC to modify flight procedures to increase compliance and reduce early turns, with consideration of aircraft performance.
-20. FAA/TRACON to incorporate Red Dot waypoint locations into current and future SID's as part of the formal SID and STAR Procedures, so that Red Dots become waypoints on departure procedures and data is collected on waypoints. a.
-Reposition FAA Noise Dot #1 from its current position at 295-degrees (implemented by FAA/AA without public notice) to its "original" pre 2005 position at 290 degrees from the end of SAN Runway 27 and 1.5 miles off the coast. b.
-Reposition FAA Noise Dot #3 from its current position at 265 degrees (implemented by the FAA/AA without public notice) to its "original" pre 2005 position of 275 degrees (JETTI) and 1.5 miles off the coast. c.
+- 18. Review if the current definition of an early turn, and define what an early turn means and conduct comparative analysis of actual flight paths. - 19.
+Work with FAA/ATC to modify flight procedures to increase compliance and reduce early turns, with consideration of aircraft performance. - 20.
+FAA/TRACON to incorporate Red Dot waypoint locations into current and future SID's as part of the formal SID and STAR Procedures, so that Red Dots become waypoints on departure procedures and data is collected on waypoints. - a.
+Reposition FAA Noise Dot #1 from its current position at 295degrees (implemented by FAA/AA without public notice) to its "original" pre 2005 position at 290 degrees from the end of SAN Runway 27 and 1.5 miles off the coast. - b.
+Reposition FAA Noise Dot #3 from its current position at 265 degrees (implemented by the FAA/AA without public notice) to its "original" pre 2005 position of 275 degrees (JETTI) and 1.5 miles off of the coast. - c.
 Reposition FAA Noise Dot #4 from its current location (west of Fort Rosecrans) to coincide with the ZZOO waypoint to deter regular Early left turns inside of ZZOOO which continue to occur at the direction of ATC in direct conflict with the SID routing.
-ZZOOO was specifically designed by FAA to provide an efficient and cost effective departure for eastbound traffic and to mitigate impacts to affected DOT Section 4(f) resources (including Fort Rosecrans, Cabrillo National Monument) and the peninsula community. preventing early turns.
-The Consultant did FAA Noise Dots which were accepted by TA sent a request to FAA to consider the modi concluded the movements will impact effic determined it was not feasible.
+ZZOOO was specifically designed by FAA to provide an efficient and cost effective departure for eastbound traffic and to mitigate impacts to affected DOT Section 4(f) resources (including Fort Rosecrans, Cabrillo National Monument) and the peninsula community.